If you made any changes in Pure these will be visible here soon.

 Overview

 My PhD dissertation "A Critical History of Urban Regeneration in 20th Century British Architecture and Planning, 1960s-1980s", concerns the social and political history of 20th century urban decentralisation in the United Kingdom, including its often-posited end-point: the rise of inner city redevelopment policy in the 1980s.
-I look to reassess this history by making use of methods from architectural history, and by looking backwards from the perspective of a well-posited turning-point, the London Docklands Development Corporation, which is my primary case study.
+My thesis reassesses this history by making use of methods from architectural history, and by looking backwards from the perspective of a well-posited turning-point, the London Docklands Development Corporation, which is the primary case study.
 My research is both informed by, and seeks to contribute to, contemporary debates in urban theory, notably on the concept of Planetary Urbanization.
 My PhD was supervised by Prof Lukasz Stanek and Prof Kevin Ward, and was examined by Prof Nicholas Phelps (University of Melbourne) and Dr Lea-Catherine Szacka.

 Research outline